samsquire/markupcontrol/README.md

  * Pull code from extractblocks.sh into a script that processes the blocks in a single file.
  * Extract a block given a name or all blocks in a file.
+ * Be more functional.
+ * Make markup processor customizable.